 Day 3: (Friday, December 27, 2019)

 8:30 AM: I slept about 5 hours.
 Again, I couldn’t sleep any more no matter how hard I tried.
 And I did try hard knowing that sleep is the easiest way to pass time while fasting.
-As I alluded to, you need a lot less sleep on a dry fast, especially on days 2 and 3.
-This is something that other dry fasters routinely make note of.
+As I alluded to, you tend to need a lot less sleep on a fast, especially on days 2 and 3.
+This is an effect that other fasters routinely make note of.
 Again I had some pretty vivid, emotional, confused dreams starring characters from my past.
 I woke up feeling kind of icky, but with enough energy to move forward with the day.

 4 PM: I woke up from another short nap.
 My body will simply not stay asleep for long, perhaps as a survival adaptation so I get up and search for food/water.
 Once again I recall dreaming emotionally-charged dreams and waking up feeling lighter, like a slight weight was removed from me.
 Fatigue has increased as I enter day three.

 8 PM: The last few hours have been especially challenging.
 Weakness/emotionalism have reached a peak.
 In this state there is a strong temptation to eat/drink because that will immediately reverse all unpleasant side effects.
 I have had to catch myself from fantasizing about my favorite foods and getting carried away by the pleasant smells of the kitchen and nearby restaurants.
 I remind myself that the discomfort I am experiencing is contributing to the life change I have been working so hard to achieve.
 Fasting rapidly destroys barriers to love, health, and happiness, and so the short-term sacrifice is absolutely worth it.